 Fun Facts!
-While the American Crow has been known to mob Red-shouldered Hawks, there have also been examples observed of the two species working.

-- there have also been examples observed of the two species working together.
+- While the American Crow has been known to mob Red-shouldered Hawks, there have also been examples observed of the two species working together.
 Both species have been seen joining forces to attack or chase an owl out of the hawk's territory. - This species returns to the same nesting territory each year.
-One individual was documented returning to the same area 16 years in a row! - In the East, Blue Jays imitate the call of a Red-shouldered Hawk.
+One individual was documented returning to the same area 16 years in a row! - In the East, Blue Jays imitate the call of a Red-shouldered Hawk. - Some researchers consider this species to be the diurnal counterpart of the Barred Owl as both species occupy the same range in the eastern United States.

-Last updated: 3/30/2024
+Last updated: 2/18/2025

-- Some researchers consider this species to be the diurnal counterpart of the Barred Owl as both species occupy the same range in the eastern United States. - Buteo hawks are referred to as buzzards in other parts of the world, but the name was mistakenly applied to vultures in North American by early settlers.
+• Buteo hawks are referred to as buzzards in other parts of the world, but the name was mistakenly applied to vultures in North American by early settlers.